Hampi Itinerary: Best Places to Visit, Stay & Experience in 2 Days

 Experience a traditional coracle ride in Hampi.
 These circular boats offer a leisurely journey, allowing you to witness riverside Hampi tourist places, caves, and perhaps even spot some local wildlife.
 It’s a peaceful way to conclude your Hampi Karnataka adventure.

 If you missed the sunset here on Day 1 or simply wish to relive the experience, Hemakuta Hill, Hampi, offers another mesmerizing evening spectacle.
-The play of light over the Hampi monuments creates a magical ambiance, perfect for contemplation and photography.
+The play of light over the Hampi monuments creates a magical ambiance – one of the most memorable Hampi places to visit.

 Best Time to Visit Hampi